Skip to content

 391. Pig Beach BBQ and Bourbon Pairing

-Shane McBride of Pig Beach BBQ joins Jim on the Ohio River waterfront to drink Pinhook Bourbon War, Michter's Barrel Strength Rye, and Old Forester 1924 alongside ribs, brisket, and collard greens.
+Shane McBride of Pig Beach Barbecue joins Jim on the Ohio River to pour PinHook Bourbon War, Michter's Barrel Strength Rye, and Old Forester 1924 alongside world-champion barbecue.

 The Bourbon Road Media Player